TRG Spotlight: Stigma-Free

 SCA Health is proud to support our mission of inclusion and diversity through our Teammate Resource Groups (TRGs).
 Our TRGs provide spaces for our teammates to discuss shared experiences impacting their personal lives, both inside and outside of work.

 SCA Health teammates Cory Hall and Melissa Jones are the co-chairs of the Stigma Free TRG.
-Cory Hall is an Administrator at the Presidio Surgery Center in San Francisco, CA, and Melissa Jones is the CEO of WestHealth Surgery Center in Plymouth, MN.
+Cory Hall is an Administrator at the Presidio Surgery Center in San Francisco, CA, and Melissa Jones is the Manager of Operations at WestHealth Surgery Center in Plymouth, MN.

 Answers provided by Cory Hall are represented as CH.
 Answers provided by Melissa Jones are represented as MJ.